 The settlements have been allocated vast areas, far exceeding their built-up sections.
 These areas have been declared closed military zones by military orders and are off limits to Palestinians, except by special permit.
 In contrast, Israeli citizens, Jews from anywhere in the world and tourists may all freely enter these areas.
 In total, the settlements and the areas under the jurisdiction of the regional councils cover 63% of Area C (under full Israeli control) and Palestinians are prohibited from construction or development in these areas.
 Unlike the restrictive planning policy in place for Palestinian communities, Israeli settlements enjoy full representation in the planning process, detailed planning, hookup to advanced infrastructure and a blind eye regarding illegal construction.

 Although the West Bank is not part of Israel's sovereign territory, the settlements and the settlers are generally subject to Israeli law.
 As a result, the settlers enjoy all the rights of citizens in a democratic state, just as Israeli citizens living within the Green Line do.
 Meanwhile, Palestinians continue to live under martial law and are thereby systematically deprived of their rights and denied the ability to have any real impact on policymaking with respect to the territory in which they live.
-The result is a reality that reinforces a regime in which one’s rights depend on one’s nationality.

 Considering the fact that the settlements are illegal, and given the attendant human rights violations, B'Tselem calls on Israel to vacate all settlements.
 Such evacuation must be conducted in a manner that respects the settlers’ rights, including payment of compensation.